PrivateStorageio/PrivateStorageio/README.rst

 PrivateStorageio
 ================

-The backend for a private, secure, and end-to-end encrypted storage solution
+The backend for a private, secure, and end-to-end encrypted storage solution.

 Building
 --------